CICA Payout Examples

 According to the CICA Scheme, a “crime of violence” could include:

-Below, we’ve included some offences outlined by the Crown Prosecution Service (CPS) that you may be able to make a claim through the CICA for:
+Below, we’ve included some offences outlined by the Crown Prosecution Service (CPS) that you may be able to claim the CICA:

-- Grievous Bodily Harm (GBH) – As above, this occurs where someone has caused harm to a person’s body through the intentional application of unlawful force.
+• Grievous Bodily Harm (GBH) – As above, this occurs when someone has caused harm to a person’s body through the intentional application of unlawful force.
 However, the criminal injuries will usually be more severe than in cases of ABH.

 What Evidence Do You Need To Make A Criminal Injury Claim?